-This is the perfect year to lean into a more socially distanced and, frankly, less pressured holiday.
-The antidote?
-Embrace Galentine's Day.
+This is the perfect year to lean into a less pressure-filled holiday.
+It’s time to embrace Galentine’s Day.

 Galentine’s Day, which falls on the day before Valentine’s Day, is for you.